serverless/blog/posts/2017-07-19-serverless-v1.18.0.md

 ### Add support to use JavaScript files via Serverless Variables

-JavaScript files which e.g. export objects can now be referenced without definig the exported function which should be executed:
+JavaScript files which e.g. export objects can now be referenced without defining the exported function which should be executed:

 ```yml
 service: